-The College issues the U.S. Department of Homeland Security Form I-20 to qualified individuals who wish to obtain an F-1 visa for full-time study.
-The College also welcomes students on other visas, either part-time or full-time, depending on their respective visa regulations.
+The College issues the U.S. Department of Homeland Security Form I-20 to qualified individuals who wish to obtain F-1 visa status for full-time study.
+The College also welcomes students on other visas.
 Take a moment to review our international student brochure and application.

 Advantages for International Students